15 Military Friendly Colleges in Washington

 2000 Tower Street, Everett, Washington 98201

-Everett Community College has a dedicated Veterans’ Resource Center.
-Staff is available to help veterans and activate VA education benefits.
-Qualifying veterans could also check with the center if they need books.
-If you have to leave college due to active military service, you do not need to reapply as long as you return within five years of your last quarter of attendance.
+Everett Community College features a dedicated Veterans’ Resource Center where staff is ready to assist veterans and facilitate the activation of VA education benefits.
+Qualifying veterans can also inquire with the center regarding book assistance.
+In the event of leaving college due to active military service, there is no requirement to reapply, as long as the return occurs within five years of the last quarter of attendance.

 Average Post 9/11 GI Bill Benefits Awarded